Key takeaways

 Frequently Asked Questions (FAQs)

-They are deployed at airports, military bases, border regions, power plants, government buildings, and large public events.
+Airports, military bases, border regions, power plants, refineries, ports, government buildings, and large public events all rely on C-UAS deployment today.

 Conclusion